ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/promise-all.md

 ## Hints

 The function passed to the `Promise` constructor will have to call then on each of the promises in the given array.
 When one of them succeeds, two things need to happen.

-The resulting value needs to be stored in the correct position of a result array, and we must check whether this was the last pending promise and finish our own promise if it was.
+1. The resulting value needs to be stored in the correct position of a result array, and
+2. we must check whether this was the last pending promise and finish our own promise if it was.

 The latter can be done with a counter that is initialized to the length of the input array and from which we subtract 1 every time a promise succeeds.
 When it reaches 0, we are done.

 Make sure you take into account the situation where the input array is empty (and thus no promise will ever resolve).

 Handling failure requires some thought but turns out to be extremely simple.
-Just pass the reject function of the wrapping promise to each of the promises in the array as a catch handler or as a second argument to then so that a failure in one of them triggers the rejection of the whole wrapper promise.
+Just pass the reject function of the wrapping promise to each of the promises in the array as a catch handler or as a second argument to them so that a failure in one of them triggers the rejection of the whole wrapper promise.